The Tampa Bay 100

 Course Details

-The last section takes you back over the water and over into Gulfport to pass by the old Casino and cute shops and restaurants throughout this trendy, “hipster”, town (think “keep Gulfport Weird”).
-From there you will hit the PT again into downtown St Pete, at which point the St Pete portion of the 100-mile tour begins.
+The last section takes you back over the water and over into Gulfport to pass by the old Casino and cute shops and restaurants throughout this trendy, “hipster” town.
+You’ll have an Aid Stating in Gulf Port!

-Once you leave the Pier Loop... you'll be heading into Vinnoy Park where you end at the 11th Ave Pier near the Beach Volleyball Courts!
-It's a nice little "beach" at the finish!
+Once you leave the Pier Loop... you'll be heading into Vinnoy Park, past the Historic Vinoy Park Hotel, where you end at the 11th Ave Pier near the Beach Volleyball Courts!
+It's a nice little "beach" at the finish!!!

 Course Map